peteroupc/peteroupc.github.io/randomfunc.md

 > **Examples:**
 >
 > 1. Assume we have the following list: `["apples", "oranges", "bananas", "grapes"]`, and `weights` is the following: `[3, 15, 1, 2]`.
 The weight for "apples" is 3, and the weight for "oranges" is 15.
 Since "oranges" has a higher weight than "apples", the index for "oranges" (1) is more likely to be chosen than the index for "apples" (0) with the `WeightedChoice` method.
 The following idiom implements how to get a randomly chosen item from the list with that method: `item = list[WeightedChoice(weights)]`.
+> 2. Example 1 can be implemented with `CumulativeWeightedChoice` instead of `WeightedChoice` if `weights` is the following list of cumulative weights: `[0, 3, 18, 19, 21]`.
-> 2. **Piecewise constant distribution.** Assume the weights from example 1 are used and the list contains the following: `[0, 5, 10, 11, 13]` (one more item than the weights).
+> 3. **Piecewise constant distribution.** Assume the weights from example 1 are used and the list contains the following: `[0, 5, 10, 11, 13]` (one more item than the weights).
 This expresses four intervals: [0, 5), [5, 10), and so on.
 After a random index is chosen with `index = WeightedChoice(weights)`, an independent uniform random number in the chosen interval is chosen.
 For example, code like the following chooses a random integer this way: `number = RNDINTEXCRANGE(list[index], list[index + 1])`.
-> 3. A [**Markov chain**](https://en.wikipedia.org/wiki/Markov_chain) models one or more _states_ (for example, individual letters or syllables), and stores the probabilities to transition from one state to another (e.g., "b" to "e" with a chance of 20 percent, or "b" to "b" with a chance of 1 percent).
+> 4. A [**Markov chain**](https://en.wikipedia.org/wiki/Markov_chain) models one or more _states_ (for example, individual letters or syllables), and stores the probabilities to transition from one state to another (e.g., "b" to "e" with a chance of 20 percent, or "b" to "b" with a chance of 1 percent).
 Thus, each state can be seen as having its own list of _weights_ for each relevant state transition.
 For example, a Markov chain for generating **"pronounceable" words**, or words similar to natural-language words, can include "start" and "stop" states for the start and end of the word, respectively.

 <a id=Weighted_Choice_Without_Replacement_Multiple_Copies></a>
 #### Weighted Choice Without Replacement (Multiple Copies)